Aline Atherton-Smith: World War I

 Unlike fellow artist Hilda May Gordon, she did not join the Voluntary Aid Detachment; following the outbreak of hostilities of World War I; then aged 38, and now married to a fellow painter, David Atherton-Smith and residing in France, she worked for the Red Cross, under the auspices of Robert Cecil, 1st Viscount Cecil of Chelwood, who went on to become one of the architects of the League of Nations.

 Atherton-Smith also volunteered as an orderly in a newly built Parisian hotel which served as a military field hospital, where she assisted Flora Murray (chief physician) and Louisa Garrett Anderson (chief surgeon).
 Her duties involved collecting X-ray apparatus, catheters and other supplies from either British and French Army medical stores, or the train station, or travel by bike to the Scottish Women's Hospital at Royaumont.
 She subsequently worked for the Bureau for Reconstruction and Re-education, American Red Cross in Paris.

 Humanitarian work

-At the end of the hostilities, she began working with victims of forced migration, particularly the Serbian refugees in Marseilles, with Florence Mary Barrow working with the French Red Cross.
+At the end of the hostilities, she began working with victims of forced migration, particularly the Serbian refugees in Marseille, with Florence Mary Barrow working with the French Red Cross.
 In 1918 she was commended for her war relief service, along with Dr. Hilda Clark.
 She remained in continental Europe after a cessation of hostilities in 1918, continuing her humanitarian aid work.